 In Syria, many international monitoring groups have stopped providing detailed estimates of the number of fatalities because of the complexity of the situation and the lack of access to first-hand information.
 There are several Syrian organisations that still attempt to collect such information, however, the figures they provide vary due to differences in methods, ground presence, and access to information.
-For the purposes of the governorate-level COI summaries, the number of civilian fatalities reported by Violations Documentation Center in Syria (VDC) and SNHR are provided systematically.
-For further information on the choice of sources, see Security 2020, Sources, p.9.
+For the purposes of the governorate-level COI summaries, the number of civilian fatalities reported by Violations Documentation Centre in Syria (VDC) and SNHR are provided systematically.

+For further information on the choice of sources, see Security 2021, Sources.

+It is important to note that both sources limit their systematic reporting to data on civilian fatalities.
 Data on injured civilians, which would also be relevant to take into account under the indicator 'civilian casualties' is not systematically available and, therefore, has not been included in the sub-sections.